Ben Jonson: Royal patronage

 At the beginning of the English reign of James VI and I in 1603 Jonson joined other poets and playwrights in welcoming the new king.
 Jonson quickly adapted himself to the additional demand for masques and entertainments introduced with the new reign and fostered by both the king and his consort Anne of Denmark.
 In addition to his popularity on the public stage and in the royal hall, he enjoyed the patronage of aristocrats such as Elizabeth Sidney (daughter of Sir Philip Sidney) and Lady Mary Wroth.
 This connection with the Sidney family provided the impetus for one of Jonson's most famous lyrics, the country house poem To Penshurst.

 In February 1603 John Manningham reported that Jonson was living on Robert Townsend, son of Sir Roger Townshend, and "scorns the world."
 Perhaps this explains why his trouble with English authorities continued.
 That same year he was questioned by the Privy Council about Sejanus, a politically themed play about corruption in the Roman Empire.
 He was again in trouble for topical allusions in a play, now lost, in which he took part.
 Shortly after his release from a brief spell of imprisonment imposed to mark the authorities' displeasure at the work, in the second week of October 1605, he was present at a supper party attended by most of the Gunpowder Plot conspirators.
-After the plot's discovery he appears to have avoided further imprisonment; he volunteered what he knew of the affair to the investigator Robert Cecil and the Privy Council.
+After the plot's discovery, he appears to have avoided further imprisonment; he volunteered what he knew of the affair to the investigator Robert Cecil and the Privy Council.
 Father Thomas Wright, who heard Fawkes's confession, was known to Jonson from prison in 1598 and Cecil may have directed him to bring the priest before the council, as a witness.

 At the same time, Jonson pursued a more prestigious career, writing masques for James's court.
 The Satyr (1603) and The Masque of Blackness (1605) are two of about two dozen masques which Jonson wrote for James or for Queen Anne, some of them performed at Apethorpe Palace when the King was in residence.
 The Masque of Blackness was praised by Algernon Charles Swinburne as the consummate example of this now-extinct genre, which mingled speech, dancing and spectacle.
+In July 1607, Jonson performed a poem at the great banquet given for the King by the Merchant Taylors' Company, for which he earned a fee of £20.

-On many of these projects he collaborated, not always peacefully, with designer Inigo Jones.
+On many of these projects, he collaborated, not always peacefully, with designer Inigo Jones.
 For example, Jones designed the scenery for Jonson's masque Oberon, the Faery Prince performed at Whitehall on 1 January 1611 in which Prince Henry, eldest son of James I, appeared in the title role.
 Perhaps partly as a result of this new career, Jonson gave up writing plays for the public theatres for a decade.
 He later told Drummond that he had made less than two hundred pounds on all his plays together.